linogaliana/website/content/authors/admin/_index.md

 I currently teach *Python for Data Scientists and Economists* at ENSAE Paris Tech.
 You can find the [course website here](https://linogaliana-teaching.netlify.app/) and the underlying [Github repository](https://github.com/linogaliana/python-datascientist) <a href="https://github.com/linogaliana/python-datascientist" class="github"><i class="fab fa-github"></i></a>.
 I used to teach urban economics for Master students at Sciences Po Paris.
+See [teaching](teaching) section for more details.

 You can find some elements regarding <i class="fab fa-r-project"></i> on [R-bloggers website](https://www.r-bloggers.com/)